Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. This post also contains additional

 - If you are traveling with a baby and plan to nurse or bottle feed on takeoff, you may want to give them a mini feed here (you want a hungry baby on takeoff, not a hysterical starving baby).

-Parents traveling with babies or small children are usually allowed to board the plane right after privileged class members.
+On most airlines, parents flying with a baby or small child are allowed to board the plane right after reward class members.
 Takeoff, however, is still at least 30 minutes away.
 If you are traveling with another adult, you may want to consider the following strategy.

-- Send your partner on board with all the gear (toys, snacks etc) to set up and make sure you get an easily accessible overhead bin.
+- Send your partner on board with the gear (car seat, toys, snacks etc.) to set up and make sure you get an easily accessible overhead bin.

 - Let the boarding flight attendants know that you and your child are going to stay off the plane until last call and let your child have a few extra minutes of freedom and exercise.